composer/composer/doc/03-cli.md

 ## require

 The `require` command adds new packages to the `composer.json` file from the current directory.

     $ php composer.phar require

-This will update your `composer.json` file keeping previous required packages.
-If a package is already in the `composer.json` file you will be asked to choose which version you want.

-Like the `init` command, `require` allows you to search for packages.
+After adding/changing the requirements, the modified requirements will be installed or updated.

+If you do not want to choose requirements interactively, you can just pass them to the command.

+    $ php composer.phar require vendor/package:2.* vendor/package2:dev-master

+### Options

+* **--prefer-source:** Install packages from `source` when available.
+* **--dev:** Add packages to `require-dev`.

 ## search